typst/typst/docs/src/tutorial/1-writing.md

 _call_ a function within markup, you provide the arguments and Typst inserts the result (the function's _return value_) into the document.
 In our case, the `image` function takes one argument: The path to the image file.
-To call a function, we first need to type the `#` character, immediately followed by the name of the function.
+To call a function in markup, we first need to type the `#` character, immediately followed by the name of the function.
 Then, we enclose the arguments in parentheses.
 Typst recognizes many different data types within argument lists.
 Our file path is a short [string of text]($type/string), so we need to enclose it in double quotes.

 The inserted image uses the whole width of the page.
 To change that, pass the `width` argument to the `image` function.
 This is a _named_ argument and